-After an initial formal validation, the described MM was experimentally tested (Acceptance).

-In particular, an experiment, based on the development of multiple synthetic processes [18], was performed to verify that the order established among the technologies by the MM was empirically valid.
+The described MM is to be experimentally tested (Acceptance).
+In particular, an experiment, based on the development of multiple synthetic processes, is to performe to verify that the order established among the technologies by the MM is empirically valid.

-Then, the technology that eventually obtained both the best measurement and experimental ratios was used to develop a pilot project.
-Again, experimental results provided empirical support to the MM.
+Then, the technology that eventually obtains both the best measurement and experimental ratios is to be used to develop a pilot project.
+Hopefully, experimental results will provide empirical support to the MM.